 Best Starts for Kids: What it does

-Run through the county’s department of Community and Human Services, the program in 2019 invested $83.9 million in 281 community partners and 483 programs to serve children and families.
+The program is run through the county’s department of Community and Human Services.
+In 2019 it invested $83.9 million in 281 community partners and 483 programs to serve children and families.
 Here’s a rough breakdown of how funds would be spent:

 22.5%: Youth and Family Homelessness Prevention Initiative and child care initiatives.

 Of the remaining 77.5%: Half would support programs for children aged prenatal through 5; 37% percent would be directed to services for children, youth and young adults 5 through 24; 8% goes to Communities of Opportunity, public-private partnerships to create safe, healthy and thriving communities for children and families; 5% of levy revenues would fund evaluation.
-(Extensive data about programs, expenditures and outcomes is available to the public.)
-The newsy Best Starts Blog also talks about programs and achievements.
+(Extensive data about programs and outcomes is available to the public.)
+See the newsy Best Starts Blog for more about programs and achievements.

-Councilmember Joe McDermott, prime sponsor of the legislation to put the renewal on the August ballot, said, “Over the past five years, Best Starts for Kids has been developed and driven by families, community members and community organizations into an overwhelming success.”
+Councilmember Joe McDermott, prime sponsor of the legislation to put the renewal on the August ballot, said in April, “Over the past five years, Best Starts for Kids has been developed and driven by families, community members and community organizations into an overwhelming success.”

 Added Council Chairperson Claudia Balducci: “As we emerge out of the pandemic, it’s more critical than ever that we invest in the physical and mental health of our children.
 I am pleased that Council has unanimously passed legislation giving voters the opportunity to consider a levy that continues and builds upon investments that serve children and families in communities across King County.”